-The first setup I tried was to place the bar between two metal bars, place weights in the middle of the bar, and see under what weight they would break.
+The first setup I tried to test PLA Strength was to place the bar between two metal bars, place weights in the middle of the bar, and see under what weight they would break.

-Below is a photo of one of the tests.
+Below is a photo of one of the PLA Stress tests.

-To my surprise, the bars were very, very, very elastic and equally strong.
+To my surprise, the PLA bars were very elastic and equally strong.
 The weakest 0.300/30/0.4 bar withstood a total of 978 grams, really close to a full kilogram.
 A full kilogram and that was the weakest bar!

 Testing the rest of the bars was a bit of a pain, because they would bend so much that they would simply slip from their position and fly across the room.
 Unfortunately, no video footage survives from that day.